Welcome to The Impulse Company!

 Impulse modular Year course 2018/2019

-Details are available, and interviewing will begin shortly, for our next entry point, October 2018
+Details are available and we are interviewing for our next entry point, October 2018

 Because there is so much demand for in depth study, Impulse is currently focussing on its modular part-time Year course and associated Second Year course.
 You'll find details via the links on the left.